Public Wi-Fi Safety on Mobile Explained: Threats, Protection Methods, and Essential Information

 Public Wi-Fi has become a common part of daily life.
 People use mobile devices to connect at airports, cafés, hotels, shopping centers, libraries, and public transportation hubs.
 These networks provide convenience, but they can also expose users to digital risks if proper precautions are not taken.

-Common Threats Found on Public Wi-Fi Networks
+Common Threats on Public Wi-Fi

 Man-in-the-Middle Attacks